tgfrerer/island/README.md

 a modern rendering API (Vulkan), to learn by trying out ideas around modern realtime-rendering, and to have a framework to create [visual experiments](http://instagram.com/tgfrerer) with.

-## Acknowledgements

-I would like to thank the folks at [our machinery][our_machinery] for their wonderful [blog posts][our_mach_blog] on engine architecture and hot reloading, these were a big initial inspiration for this project.

 [our_machinery]: https://ourmachinery.com/
 [our_mach_blog]: https://ourmachinery.com/post/little-machines-working-together-part-1/